 Juniper Plants for the Southwest

 Juniper Plants for the Southwest are easy growing evergreen plants and or trees.
-They are drought tolerant and mainly used for groundcover or ornamental landscaping decoration.
+They are drought tolerant and mainly used for groundcover or ornamental landscaping for your home or business.
 They are hardy to about -20 degrees F. but are susceptible to spider mites in the southwest.
 We have here are Juniper plants and trees that will do well in warmer climates.

-Spartan Juniper Tree (Juniperus chinensis) Evergreen ornamental tree likes full sun and is drought tolerant once established usually by the third after initial planting.
+Spartan Juniper Tree (Juniperus chinensis) Evergreen ornamental tree that likes full sun and is drought tolerant once established usually by the third after initial planting.
 These majestic evergreen trees are normally used in formal topiary but can also be used to control street noise or nosey neighbors.

 This conifer grows to about 15ft. tall and 5ft wide.
 Does well in large containers, perfect for that grand indoor entrance.
 Will do great in the desert southwest.
 It can also be planted outdoors in full sun.
 They do require lots of water when first planted.
 Perfect for outdoor Christmas tree decoration.

 Perfect for a front entrance.
 They do well in containers providing you water and fertilize more often.
 A good tree that will also give privacy to neighbors or street noise.
 Read more about trees on “How to block neighbors’ view of my yard”.

 Juniper Plants for Landscaping

 The Moor-dense juniper (Juniperus sabina).
 This Juniper Grows about 2-3 ft. tall and 6ft. wide.
 Bright evergreen foliage.
 You can use this juniper in rock gardens and xeriscaping settings.

 It is drought tolerant once established.
 It does well in the desert southwest.
 If you have erosion control problems then this is the shrub to use.